This Day In Literary History

 “It is difficult to get a man to understand something when his salary depends upon his not understanding it.” - Upton Sinclair

-Today's video features a reading of the first chapter of Upton Sinclair's classic debut novel, The Jungle.
+Today's video features a complete reading of Upton Sinclair's classic debut novel, The Jungle.
 Enjoy!